Paul Klee

 In 1912 Klee travelled to Paris and was exposed to the new works of Cubism and early abstract art - particularly being impressed by the works of the neo-Cubist Robert Delaunay.
 In Delaunay's paintings he saw that Cubism did not have to be static and that it was possible to create a completely separate and independent picture with its own abstract formality, its own life.
 In other words a painting could be both natural and abstract at the same time.
 He also came into contact with the Futurist movement and was particularly impressed with the masterpiece Nude Descending a Staircase by Marcel Duchamp.

 For the next two years Klee began to experiment with bold colours, completing a number of landscape watercolour paintings, including In the Quarry (1913) and Houses near the Gravel Pit (1913).
 As he learned more about colour he strove to incorporate it's attributes into drawings.
 The breakthrough came in 1914 when he met August Macke.
 Impressed by Macke's use of colour, he finally felt that "colour has taken possession of me; no longer do I have to chase after it".
+Indeed, just before war broke out in Europe in August 1914, Klee took a trip with Macke to Tunisia.
+He had rarely worked in colour, but the strong North African light, lush foliage, painted roofs and colourful local fabrics made a powerful impression on him.
+He had been inspired already by Robert Delaunay's use of colour in his vast murals.
+Now, a whole new world of colour opened up for him.
 He painted his first piece of abstract art - In the Style of Kairouan (1914), a work consisting of coloured rectangles and circles - when he returned from Paris.
 The coloured rectangle was to become one of his fundamental building blocks to a painting, laying them side by side, or slightly overlapping.

 In 1914 the First World War broke out, and news soon reached him of the death of his friends Macke and Franz Marc.
-Klee created several pen and ink drawings on war themes including Death for the Idea (1915).
+Turning to his memories he produced a stunning series of vibrant watercolours that evoked the towns and landscapes of Tunisia - as it was, these Mediterranean or Arabian motifs - domes, palms and camels - resurfaced in Klee's work, even in the last years of his life.
+Klee also created several pen and ink drawings on war themes including Death for the Idea (1915).
 In 1916 he joined the army but spent his time painting camouflage on airplanes, and so survived the war.

-In 1919 Klee received a 3 year contract from an art dealer, Hans Goltz, whose gallery was able to give him the sort of exposure he needed.
+In 1919 Klee received a 3 year contract from an art dealer, Hans Goltz, whose gallery was able to give him the sort of exposure he needed and helped to establish him as an important contributor to the abstractionist wing of the expressionist movement.
 Success was quick and by 1920 Klee was in a position to hold his first retrospective with over 300 works.
-At the same time he taught art at the short-lived Bauhaus art and design school.
-It was here he met fellow teacher Wassily Kandinsky.
-In 1923 the two, along with Lyonel Feininger and Alexei von Jawlensky formed the Blue Four (Die Blaue Vier) and began exhibiting internationally together.
-The same year Klee had a successful exhibition in Paris and became popular with the Surrealists.
+At the same time he was invited to teach art at the short-lived Bauhaus art and design school, in the German city of Weimar.
+At first, the bearded, quiet family man, who loved cats and classical music, did not immediately fit in with the avant-garde spirit of the Bauhaus.
+But he was serious about teaching and soon gained the respect of many staff and students through his lectures and educational writings, which are still regarded as important today.
+Taking his wife and son, Klee moved with the Bauhaus to Dessau in 1926, where he stayed until 1931.
+In 1923, he and fellow teacher Wassily Kandinsky combined with Lyonel Feininger and Alexei von Jawlensky to form the Blue Four (Die Blaue Vier), and began exhibiting internationally together.
+The same year Klee had a successful exhibition in Paris and became popular with surrealist artists.
 Paintings from this period include The Golden Fish (1925) in oil and watercolour, which demonstrates a masterful study of colour.
 The gold warmth of the fish glows undimmed by the deep blue of the surrounding sea.
 There have been many interpretations of the painting, including one that says the painting symbolises a love that cannot be extinguished.

 In 1933, denounced by the Nazis as a Galician Jew, Klee and his family were hounded out of his job and home.
 They moved to Switzerland later that year.
 His self-portrait Struck from the List (1933) commemorates his troubles.
 Just before his move, he created some 500 works, but the following year, in Switzerland, this was reduced to a mere 25.
 It was about this time that he started showing symptoms of scleroderma, which was only diagnosed by autopsy a few years later.